-A strain is twist, pull or tear of a muscle or tendon, and is often caused by overuse,
+A strain is a twist, pull, or tear of a muscle or tendon and is often caused by overuse,

 Some examples of strains are:

 Tennis elbow (lateral epicondylitis).
-Lateral epicondylitis, also known as tennis elbow, is characterized by pain in the
+Lateral epicondylitis is also known as tennis elbow.
+Symptoms include pain in the

-back side of the elbow and forearm, along the thumb side when the arm is alongside
+outside of the elbow and forearm, along the thumb side when the arm is alongside the

 bend the wrist backward away from the palm.

 Golfer's or baseball elbow (medial epicondylitis).
-Medial epicondylitis, also known as golfer's elbow, is characterized by pain from
+Medial epicondylitis is also known as golfer's elbow.
+Symptoms include pain from

-the elbow to the wrist on the palm side of the forearm.
+the elbow to the wrist on the inner side of the forearm.
 The pain is caused by damage

 to the tendons that bend the wrist toward the palm.

 Lumbar strain.
-A lumbar strain is an injury to the lower back, which results in damaged tendons
+A lumbar strain is an injury to the lower back.
+This causes damaged tendons and muscles

-and muscles in the lower back.
-Pushing and pulling sports, such as weight lifting
+in the lower back.
+Pushing and pulling sports, such as weightlifting or football,

-inflammation of the patellar tendon, which connects the kneecap to shin bone (tibia).
+of the patellar tendon, which connects the kneecap to the shin bone (tibia).
+The condition

-The condition may be caused by overuse of the knee joint, such as frequent jumping
+may be caused by overuse of the knee joint, such as frequent jumping on hard surfaces.

-or kneecap, does not move well in the groove of the femur (thigh bone).
+(patella) doesn't move well in the groove of the thighbone (femur).
 Runner's knee

 may be caused by a structural defect, or a certain way of walking or running.